reuteras/kali-tools/README.md

 ### Alfa wireless card

 I have a wireless card from [Alfa](https://www.alfa.com.tw/).
-To get it working do:
+To get it working do the following after connecting with USB 3.0 if run in Fusion:

     apt-get install realtek-rtl88xxau-dkms
-    modprobe 8812au
+    modprobe 88XXau

 To activate it in monitoring mode run:

-    iwconfig wlanxxx mode monitor
+    iwconfig wlan0 mode monitor